mr4tt/zotbot/README.md

 - [Whale fall](https://en.wikipedia.org/w/index.php?title=Whale_fall&oldid=1146047663) - A whale fall occurs when the carcass of a whale has fallen onto the ocean floor at a depth greater than 1,000 m (3,300 ft), in the bathyal or abyssal zones.
 On the sea floor, these carcasses can create complex localized ecosystems that supply sustenance to deep-sea organisms for decades.
 This is unlike in shallower waters, where a whale carcass will...

 # misc
+- [How I'm able to take notes in mathematics lectures using LaTeX and Vim](https://castel.dev/post/lecture-notes-1/) - A while back I answered a question on Quora: Can people actually keep up with note-taking in Mathematics lectures with LaTeX.
+There, I explained my workflow of taking lecture notes in LaTeX using Vim and how I draw figures in Inkscape.
+However, a lot has…

 - [Before I reach my enemy, bring me some heads](https://samkriss.substack.com/p/before-i-reach-my-enemy-bring-me) - Lessons from the plagiarists of the steppe

 - [Can't Unsee](https://cantunsee.space/) - A game where you need to pick the design that is most correct.
 Test your attention to details!